 Junot Diaz breaks the rules with no commas, periods, quotes, or exclamation points!
 Two to a page sometimes, and footnotes to there, imaginate comadre!

 He slapped at all the rules, like a chancla to a cucaracha.
 He takes you on a wild ride through the DR to Jersey and back.
 And it’s all good.
 His writing style inspires me; maybe now I can get more emotion and depth into my manuscripts if I type pell-mell into my own world and raise a middle finger to ‘the rules.’

-Now I can hear my writing teachers say “But that’s not his first book, he can do what he damn well pleases now.”
-I don’t know, maybe that axiom is true.
+My writing teachers say, “But that’s not his first book; he can do what he damn well pleases now.”
+Maybe that axiom is true.
+I don’t know.
 I haven’t read his first book “Drown,” but I’m going back to Borders to search for that one.